The Dark Energy Camera All Data Everywhere cosmic shear project V: Constraints on cosmology and astrophysics from 270 million galaxies across 13,000 deg$^2$ of the sky: Results

 Table \ref{tab:constraints} lists the constraints of the different datasets, alongside their associated best-fit $p$-values.
 The $p$-value of the DECam 13k \LCDM best-fit is $p = 0.007$.
 While this formally passes the $p > 0.0015$ ($3\sigma$) threshold set in \citetalias{paper4}, it is still low.
 In Section 5.1 of \citetalias{paper4}, we found the \decade NGC dataset has three tomographic bin combinations where the $\xi_+$ measurements have a larger $\chisq$ (resulting in $p = 0.017$ for the full data vector).
 Dropping these bins causes no change to any of the cosmology or nuisance parameter posteriors, but improves the $p$-value significantly (to $p = 0.56$ for the remaining data points).
 We also confirmed in \citetalias{paper4} that the large $\chisq$ was not correlated with any survey property maps.

 In this work, we rerun our DECam 13k analysis after dropping these three bin combinations in \decade NGC.
 We confirm that the parameter posteriors show no visible change but the $p$-value now increases to $p = 0.14$.
 The constraints on cosmology --- $\Seight = 0.805\pm 0.021$ and $\Om = 0.259^{+0.022}_{-0.042}$ --- are fully consistent with the fiducial constraints, and the two posteriors are within $<0.01\sigma$ in the $\Seight-\Om$ plane.
 In summary, the DECam 13k analysis exhibits a low $p$-value that still passes our pre-determined criteria.
-The origin of this lower value is in just the \decade NGC dataset, and we confirm that dropping the three tomographic bin combinations with the largest $\chisq$ has a completely negligible impact on the final cosmology constraints.
+The origin of this lower value is in just the \decade NGC dataset, and we confirm that dropping the three tomographic bin combinations with the largest $\chisq$ has a completely negligible impact on the final cosmology constraints (including for the extended models we study in this work).
 The resulting cosmology constraints in all cases are consistent with \textit{Planck} 2018.
 We also note that all other variant analyses of DECam 13k exhibit much higher values of $p > 0.01$, and most are at $p \approx 0.1$ (Table \ref{tab:constraints}).

 Table \ref{tab:constraints} also quotes the FoM for all the different \LCDM analyses.
 The DECam 13k dataset improves on the DES Y3 constraints by more than a factor of 3 in the FoM.
 As noted earlier, the combined dataset spans slightly more sky area ($\approx$ 13,000 $\deg^2$), and has half the source galaxy number density, compared to the anticipated properties of the upcoming Year 1 LSST dataset \citep{LSST2018SRD}.